 The cathedral was significantly damaged in 1202 when the Venetians, with the help of the Crusaders, conquered and destroyed the city of Zadar.
 The cathedral embodies the wound of a destructive conquest in which it was destroyed together with Zadar.
 But also the will for renewal, life, and freedom.
 It unites the old and the new.
 Zadar is unthinkable without a cathedral, urban and spiritual.
 She is one of the unavoidable components of its appearance and decoration.

-Zagreb cathedral is the largest and most monumental Croatian sacral building.
+Zagreb Cathedral is the most significant and most monumental Croatian sacral building.
 And one of the most valuable monuments of Croatian cultural heritage.
-The cathedral testifies Zagreb as a strong Central European cultural center.
+The cathedral testifies to Zagreb as a strong Central European cultural center.
 The cathedral has been demolished and rebuilt many times.
 In 1242, in their invasion, the Tatars almost completely demolished the cathedral.
 After which in 1254 the construction of the cathedral began again.
 Shortly after a large bell tower was built, the cathedral was hit by two fires which caused enormous damage.

 In 1880, when a great earthquake struck Zagreb, the vaults of the cathedral were demolished, and the building itself was significantly damaged.
 In 1902, a neo-Gothic renovation began.
 The cathedral gets its present appearance with two high bell towers, a high roof, new pillars in the sanctuary, new altars, and a tomb for the Zagreb archbishops behind the main altar.

-One of the most impressive Croatian sacral buildings is the cathedral of St. Peter and Paul in Osijek.
+One of the most impressive Croatian sacral buildings is the Cathedral of St. Peter and Paul in Osijek.
 Unlike other important Croatian cathedrals, this one is just over a hundred years old.
 At the initiative of Bishop Josip Juraj Strossmayer, in 1894, construction of St. Peter and Paul’s cathedral begin.
 After the demolition of the older baroque church, it took just four years to complete the cathedral.
 Since 1898 the panorama of Osijek is unthinkable without its 90-meter-high bell tower, today the second tallest in Croatia and Southeast Europe.
 Cathedral was built of red facade brick, in the neo-Gothic style.
-During its short history, it has unfortunately been damaged several times.
-Mostly during the Croatian War of Independence.
-The aggressor’s grenades hit it directly more than a hundred times, so in 1994 reconstruction began.
-The reconstruction continues to this day.
+During its short history, it has unfortunately been damaged several times, mostly during the Croatian War of Independence.
+The aggressor’s grenades hit it directly more than a hundred times, so in 1994, reconstruction began.
+The rebuilding continues to this day.

 If you visit Hvar, all roads will take you to Hvar Square.
 The center of the public and social life of the city.
 The east side of the town square is near the cathedral of St. Stephen, built on the foundations of an early Christian church from the 6th century.
 It was originally the church of a Benedictine monastery.
 The Turks burned and demolished the cathedral in 1571.
 The presbytery remained, which retained its old Gothic form.

-The Cathedral of St. Mark is the center of religious life, one of the most significant and most beautiful monuments in the old town of Korčula.
-Cathedral complements the unmatched beauty of the town and the island.
+The Cathedral of St. Mark is the center of religious life and one of the most significant and beautiful monuments in the old town of Korčula.
+The cathedral complements the unmatched beauty of the town and the island.
 The stone lady, with her dignified beauty, captivates every traveler who sees the horizons of Korčula for the first time.
-Italian masters build the cathedral, but mostly by local builders through the 14th, 15th, and 16th centuries.
+Italian masters built the cathedral, but mostly by local builders through the 14th, 15th, and 16th centuries.
 The facade of the cathedral is stylistically diverse and at the same time monumentally unique.
-It testifies about the golden age of stonemasonry and architectural skills of the town and the island of Korčula.
-The styles observed in the cathedral alternate from Romanesque through Gothic, Renaissance, and Baroque.
+It testifies to the golden age of stonemasonry and the architectural skills of the town and the island of Korčula.
+The styles observed in the cathedral alternate from Romanesque to Gothic, Renaissance, and Baroque.
 Several generations of stonemasons worked at the cathedral, and each left the mark of its time.